nrd10/ProgramofStudyWebApp/README.md

 1. *dgsemail.py*: This command emails DGS accounts the number of Program of Study forms that are pending review.
 2. *email.py*: This command emails Advisor accounts the number of Program of Study forms that are pending review.

-# Asynchronous And Background Tasks
+# Asynchronous and Background Tasks
 Some functionalities, such as the mass import of Courses into the database through the Custom Admin Interface, take more than a few seconds to accomplish.
 As a result, if users attempt to run these functions, the user would normally have to wait a few minutes for the function to finish.
 The Gunicorn server that is used to run this web application times out if any request takes longer than 30 seconds.
 As a result,